luvejo/Vacanote/README.md

     gnome-shell-extension-tool --enable-extension=vacanote@luvejo.github.io

-You may need to restart the GNOME Shell, so press `CTRL+F2` and enter the following in the prompt:
+You may need to login again.

-    restart

 Enjoy!